duhboto/MetamorphicGuard/README.md

 - Provides accurate coverage even when pass rates are near 0 or 1

 For relative risk (candidate/baseline ratio), the `log` method uses a log-normal approximation, which is appropriate for ratio statistics.

+#### Cluster Keys & Power Guidance

+- Provide `Spec.cluster_key` when multiple trials belong to the same scenario (e.g., identical generator seed or MR bundle).
+When `--ci-method bootstrap-cluster` is selected, Metamorphic Guard resamples whole clusters instead of individual trials, preserving correlations.
+- Reports now include `statistics.power_estimate` and `statistics.recommended_n`; the CLI mirrors these values so you can judge whether an evaluation was sufficiently powered for the current `--power-target`.
+- Every JSON report ships with a replay bundle (`*_cases.json`) plus a copy-pastable CLI command, making it trivial to re-run or debug any evaluation.

 ### Plugin Ecosystem